Instagram Now Lets You Control Your Bully's Comments

 To restrict someone, you can swipe left on the person's comment, use the privacy tab in settings or go directly to the profile of the account you want to restrict.

-"You need as a target of bullying to see what the actor is actually doing," Mosseri said. "[Restrict] gives a target of bullying a bit more power over the experience."
+"You need, as a target of bullying, to see what the actor is actually doing," Mosseri said. "[Restrict] gives a target of bullying a bit more power over the experience."

-A lot of bullying happens on Instagram, and Mosseri, who started as head of the platform a little over a year ago, says he is committed to changing that.
+A lot of bullying happens on Instagram, and Mosseri, who started as head of the platform a little over a year ago, said he is committed to changing that.

 "What we aspire to do — and this will take years, I want to be clear — is to lead the fight against online bullying," Mosseri said at Facebook's annual F8 developers conference last April.